keithbuhler/keithbuhler.github.io/content/siteinfo/about (shorter version).md

 <img src="/images/keithbuhler-golden.jpg" align="right" hspace="20" border="1px">

-Keith Buhler ([Ph.D.](/phd) University of Kentucky) is a philosopher, classical teacher, and writer based out of Los Angeles.
+Dionysius Buhler ([Ph.D.](/phd) University of Kentucky) is a philosopher, classical teacher, and writer based out of Los Angeles.

 He currently holds teaches History, Greek Language, and Bible at a classical school in CA. Before that, he was a philosophy instructor at Asbury University and post-doc at the University of Kentucky.